Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Be prepared to provide additional information as requested.
 This is especially relevant if you worked in a state other than the state in which you currently live.

-On March 11, 2020, the IRS issued a release stating that health savings account (HSA)-eligible high-deductible health plans (HDHPs) can pay for COVID-19 testing and treatment for patients who have not yet met their deductibles.
-This will not interfere with individuals’ contributions to their health savings accounts.
+On March 11, 2020, the IRS issued a release stating that health savings account (HSA)-eligible high-deductible health plans (HDHPs) could pay for COVID-19 testing and treatment for patients who had not yet met their deductibles.
+This did not interfere with individuals’ contributions to their health savings accounts.

-The IRS notes that this provision applies only to HSA-eligible HDHPs and that employees and taxpayers in any other type of health plan with specific questions about their coverage should contact their plan administrator.
+The IRS noted that this provision applied only to HSA-eligible HDHPs and that employees and taxpayers in any other type of health plan with specific questions about their coverage should contact their plan administrator.

 The Society for Human Resource Management stated that these plans can also cover telehealth services prior to a member meeting plan deductibles but that standard copays or other cost-sharing may still apply.

-In addition, the law allows HSAs, health reimbursement arrangements and flexible spending accounts to cover over-the-counter medications and products and feminine hygiene products.
+In addition, the law allows HSAs, health reimbursement arrangements and flexible spending accounts to cover over-the-counter medications and products as well as feminine hygiene products.

 These changes are in effect until Dec.
 31, 2020, except for the addition of feminine hygiene products, which is permanent.
 Purchases of these products from Jan.
 1, 2020, are reimbursable.

-The act also allows Medicare to cover telehealth care for seniors aged 65 and older.
+The act also allows Medicare to cover telehealth care for seniors ages 65 and older.

 Additionally, coronavirus testing will be free for all of those who are insured.